yak1ex/filtered/README.md

 - `by`

-Specify source filter module you want to apply on an external module.
+Specify a source filter module you want to apply on an external module.

 - `as`

-Specify package name for filtered module.
+Specify the package name for the resultant filtered module.
 This option can be omitted.
 If omitted, original names are used.

 - `on`

-`on` keyword can be ommited.
+Specify a target module. `on` keyword can be ommited.

 # CAVEATS

+- This module uses @INC hook.

+For @INC hook, please consult `perldoc -f require`.
+Hook itself is enabled in short period but it may affect other modules.

 - Replacement by `as` is applied in limited context.

-If you specified `as =` FilteredTarget, on => Target>, the following codes:
+If you specified `as => FilteredTarget, on => Target`, the following codes:

     package Target::work;
     package Target;